tinymce/tinymce-docs/ui-components/dialog.md

 ### Interactive example using redial(config): void

-The following example demonstrates custom buttons using the redial dialog for creating two separate dialogs that is cycled through by pressing the **Next** button.
+The following example demonstrates custom buttons using the redial dialog for creating two separate dialogs that are cycled through by pressing the **Next** button.

 To see the output of the code, click on the TinyMCE tab on the fiddle below.